onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

   * Prompt:

     * Ask the AI to explain how astronomers think early SMBHs might form and what the main challenges are.

   * Observation:

-    * Note whether the answer lists channels but fails to clearly articulate where time and growth constraints bite.
+    * Note whether the answer lists channels but fails to clearly articulate where time and growth constraints become critical.

 * TU encoded setup:

   * Prompt:

-    * Ask the same question, but add instructions to:

-      * “organize the explanation around growth budgets and a consistency tension between formation channels and observed SMBH masses at high redshift”.
+    * Ask the same question, but add instructions to organize the explanation around growth budgets and a consistency tension between formation channels and observed SMBH masses at high redshift.

   * Observation:

     * Note whether the answer introduces notions similar to `DeltaS_consist`, `DeltaS_pop`, and `Tension_EBH`, even if those names are not shown, and whether tension hot spots are clearly highlighted.